The most and least productive apps of 2024—how do you compare?

 By signing up, you agree to our terms and privacy policy.

-To give you an idea of how user behavior has changed over time, we’ve compared this year’s top 10 to the previous one.
+To give you an idea of how user behavior has changed over time, we’ve compared this year’s top 10 to the most unproductive websites of 2022 and 2023.

 Top 3 unproductive apps hold their ground

-People will always need to unwind and socialize – maybe that’s why apps that cater to these needs are in high demand.
-Still, other distractions like video games (even good old Solitaire), shopping websites like Amazon, and messaging apps like Telegram, have stayed behind the line.
+People will always need to unwind and socialize—maybe that’s why apps that cater to these needs are in high demand.
+Still, other distractions like video games (even good old Solitaire), and messaging apps like Telegram, have stayed behind the line.
 So what makes these top 3 apps so special?

 YouTube